 6. Soft Adventure Galore

-If you enjoy the outdoors, Clarksville offers all of the "soft adventure" opportunities that are fun for families with young children to senior adults.
-The level of adventure is up to you.
-Discover miles of hiking and walking trails at the Clarksville Greenway, Riverwalk, Liberty Park, Rotary Park, Upland Trail and more.
-Bike along the paved Greenway with both flat and hilly scenic sections, or bring along your trail bike and try out North Ford St. Mountain Bike Park and Rotary Park.
-Both parks offer areas suitable for young/novice riders, as well as more advanced cyclers with strong technical skills.
-Rock climbing is also a good option for young and old.
-King's Bluff Park is a great place to learn over 160 routes featuring a diverse degree of difficulty.
-The limestone crag is 9.78 acres with routes ranging in height from 30 to 80 feet.
-Once you've scaled the bluff, you'll soak up the panoramic river views.
-Kayak, tube, canoe, and fish the Cumberland and Red Rivers the 650 miles of navigable waterways.
-Golf and disc golf courses round out a hefty dose of an active getaway -- all right here in Clarksville!
+If you enjoy the outdoors, Clarksville offers a variety of “soft adventure” opportunities perfect for families with young children to senior adults.
+Discover miles of hiking and walking trails at the Clarksville Greenway, Riverwalk, Liberty Park, Rotary Park, Upland Trail, and more.
+Bike along the paved Greenway with both flat and hilly scenic sections, or bring your trail bike to North Ford St. Mountain Bike Park and Rotary Park, which cater to both novice and advanced riders.
+For rock climbing enthusiasts, King’s Bluff Park is a paradise with over 160 routes of varying difficulty.
+The limestone crag spans 9.78 acres with routes ranging from 30 to 80 feet in height.
+At the top, enjoy panoramic views of the Cumberland River—a reward worth the climb.
+Additionally, you can kayak, tube, canoe, and fish the Cumberland and Red Rivers, explore 650 miles of navigable waterways, or enjoy golf and disc golf courses for an active getaway—all right here in Clarksville!

 7. Savor the World's Flavors